prataprc/prataprc.github.io.v1/_contents/error-handling.rst

 like most _practical_ languages they simply short-circuit the execution path.
-Ofcourse it will come back to bite us if side-effects are not adequatly taken care.
+Ofcourse it will come back to bite us if side-effects are not adequately taken care.
 And multi-value return as an after-thought ?

 **Erlang** says, let it crash - http://c2.com/cgi/wiki?LetItCrash